sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - ford typically create small/medium apps

 (Bill K -10/01/2020)
+- bind-service - show vcap-services
+- Can I change migration v1 and then run it again? no, use show tables and see history

 - disposability in cloud enviroment, repeatable process - major theme
 - how can add a column to a table? any change you take (DDL) is captured in a new migration file, once migration file is executed,